Benben21102/TCG/README.md

 - Print a success message when ready

 You only need to do this once when you first join the project (or after cloning).

+**What the setup does:**
+- Checks for Node.js and npm, and prints an error if not found
+- Installs all required packages
+- Sets up Husky pre-commit hooks (auto-lint/format on commit)

 ### 5. Start the App